Welcome to the most complete guide to the best landmarks in Madrid.

 It was the main cathedral in the capital of Spain until the Almudena Cathedral was consecrated.

-Its high altar contains the remains of San Isidro, the Madrid´s patron saint, and his wife Santa María de la Cabeza.
+Its high altar contains the remains of San Isidro, Madrid´s patron saint, and his wife Santa María de la Cabeza.

 The fire which affected San Isidro el Real in 1936 made the central dome collapse and destroyed numerous works of art.